 JCPRD Poster Project

-The JCPRD Public Art Program is commissioning a series of posters of JCPRD parks, trails and facilities using the iconic and majestic style used by the Federal Art Project artists of the 1930s.
+The JCPRD Public Art Program is embarking on a multi-year project that involves commissioning an annual series of posters of JCPRD parks, trails and facilities using the iconic and majestic style used by the Federal Art Project artists of the 1930s.
 In 2023, four local artists will be selected and assigned to illustrate a specific feature or attribute from the following parks: Big Bull Creek, Cedar Niles, Lexington Lake, and Shawnee Mission.
 Posters will be exhibited throughout the County and available for sale with proceeds benefiting the JCPRD Public Art Program.

 - Anne Blessing, Public Art Committee

 - Craig Shafar, JCPRD NE Park Region Assistant Manager

 - Mary Gage, Artist + Parks & Green Spaces Liaison

 About the Artists

 Daniel Bartle is a visual artist based in Kansas City, where he has been practicing art professionally for more than twenty years.
 From architectural watercolor illustration to large-scale mural painting, Daniel's portfolio reflects an ever-striving approach to a life-long passion.
 His career has involved projects for many national franchises such as Disney, New York Yankees, LG, Kashi and AMC theaters.
 However, he's engaged in numerous projects as well with local companies such as The Roasterie, Donutology, Stockyards Brewery, Cafe Ca Phe and The Kansas City Royals.
 In addition to painting and illustration, his professional experience includes branding, 3D modeling and environmental design.
 Explore Daniel's work at www.lucidarts.net.